piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 * 3x flips (2x internal, 1x full) - [189.
 Rotate Array](https://leetcode.com/problems/rotate-array)
 * move smaller pointer - [11.
 Container With Most Water](https://leetcode.com/problems/container-with-most-water)
 * stuff small with large whenever possible, as each boat contains max.
 2 people.
 BUT this is different from another question where it can contain any number of people, I think in binary search - [881.
 Boats to Save People](https://leetcode.com/problems/boats-to-save-people)
+* play where we lose min (min token to gain score, max token to gain token) - [948.
+Bag of Tokens](https://leetcode.com/problems/bag-of-tokens)